Craft In Schools & Community Outreach

-An educational outreach program that connects students to professional artists with hands-on workshops and talks.
+An educational outreach program that connects students to professional artists through field trips at the Craft in America Center where students experience hands-on workshops and artist talks.

 We bring the mission of Craft in America to public, underserved schools in the greater Los Angeles area through visitation to our center exhibitions and hands-on workshops with acclaimed contemporary craft artists working in various media.
 Craft in America seeks to provide our community with needed supplementary art education, especially to those students who need it the most.